Privacy, Confidentiality and Security Program

 Principle 10 - Challenging Compliance with the QCH's Privacy, Confidentiality and Security Policy

-An individual shall be able to address a challenge concerning compliance with the QCH's privacy, confidentiality and security to the chief privacy officer.
+An individual shall be able to address a challenge concerning compliance with the QCH's privacy, confidentiality, and security to the Chief Privacy Officer.
 Complaint procedures will be simple and easily accessible.
 All complaints will be investigated and remedial action taken when appropriate including, if necessary, amending its policies and practices.